 What’s worse, if excess nutrients are not flushed out of the plant’s system before harvest, the buds may contain trace amounts of extra nutrients, giving the buds an unpleasant chemical-like taste.
 Speaking of the flowering stage

 Cannabis plants spend the beginning part of their life in the vegetative stage.
-When cannabis plants enter the second part of their life, the flowering stage, they stop focusing on making leaves and stems, and put all their focus on making buds/flowers.
+When cannabis plants enter the second part of their life, the flowering stage, they stop focusing on making leaves and stems and put all their focus on making buds/flowers.

-That’s why budding cannabis plants need extra care to thrive in the flowering stage, a little bit of nutrient burn will probably be okay, but too much nutrient burn can seriously hurt yields because the plant will not be able to recover.
+That’s why budding cannabis plants need extra care to thrive in the flowering stage, a little bit of nutrient burn will probably be okay, but too much nutrient burn can seriously hurt yields because the plant will not recover.
 If you are adding nutrients to your water, it can be very easy to burn your plants in the flowering stage (even with nutrient levels it was fine with before) as different strains have different needs throughout budding.

-Solution to Cannabis Nute Burn
+Solution to Cannabis Nutrient Burn (Nute Burn)

 If you are using the wrong type of nutrients for a plant like cannabis, you will eventually run into nutrient problems, one way or another.

-If you don’t have a TDS meter to measure the levels of nutrients (and other extra stuff) in your water, I would normally start your plants with a fraction (perhaps 1/2) of the nutrients you were giving them before and then work your way up to higher nutrient levels only if you notice the lower leaves are starting to yellow too quickly ( nitrogen deficiency).
-Even then, try to move up nutrient levels as slowly as you can.
+If you don’t have a TDS meter to measure the levels of nutrients (and other extra stuff) in your water, I would typically start your plants with a fraction (perhaps 1/2) of the nutrients you were giving them before and then work your way up to higher nutrient levels only if you notice the lower leaves are starting to yellow too quickly ( nitrogen deficiency).
+Even then, try to move up nutrient levels as slowly as possible.
 If you lose leaves to a nitrogen deficiency from slightly too-low nutrient levels, you will lose a few of the least important lower leaves.
 But if you raise nutrient levels to fast and get nutrient burn, all the leaves on the whole plant will be affected and never recover fully.

-Plus, plants drink more or less water depending on the temperature and humidity of your grow area, so even if you’re familiar with the nutrient levels of a particular strain, it can be hard to keep track of the exact right nutrient levels until you get familiar with your setup.
+Plus, plants drink more or less water depending on the temperature and humidity of your grow area, so even if you’re familiar with the nutrient levels of a particular strain, it can be hard to keep track of the exact correct nutrient levels until you get familiar with your setup.

-u003cstrongu003eCould your cannabis also be suffering from Nitrogen Toxicity?
-Nitrogen toxicity is common on cannabis plants with nutrient burn
+u003cstrongu003eCould your cannabis also be suffering from Nitrogen Toxicity?u003c/strongu003e

-Are the ends of leaves curling like a claw or pointing down like talons?
-If your plant is experiencing 'œthe claw’ and not just normal drooping like from underwatering or overwatering, then you may have a nitrogen toxicity(too much nitrogen).
+Nitrogen toxicity is common on cannabis plants with a nutrient burn.u003cbru003eAre the ends of leaves curling like a claw or pointing down like talons?
+If your plant is experiencing ‘the claw’ and not just normal drooping from underwatering or overwatering, you may have nitrogen toxicity(too much nitrogen).